vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 Hey the 64 one actually gave test accuracy of 80.6% on epoch 50.
 Not intense, but an interesting thing.
 Let's see how much it gives at 60
 Meanwhile the 32 one is consistently improving with 83% val accuracy on epoch 27 Hybrid models with SSMs have the benefit of being quite fast from what I can see.
 A potentially good approach to look into

+Remembered that I hadn't gone through the back to basics paper's appendix part yet.
+Did that.
+Nothing too useful, most of the stuff is for the diffusion model part rather than the manifold learning.
+The 32 one remained at 79% at epoch 30 like 64.
+Seems to be going through a similar curve.
+Hmm I wonder what that implies.
+Is there potential to go lower?
+Or will this one perform better with more epochs?
+I will test it out

+Also hybrid approaches with one part being an SSM seem like a potentially good experiment I'll set things up tomorrow while the other 2 continue